kgalema/ReportMe/README.md

 ReportMe! is a reporting web application designed to consolidate data from different mining sections/teams at an underground mine in Rustenburg, North West.
 The data is stored in a MongoDB database within a local machine.

-The Front-End part of the app has been completed.
-Back-End is 70% completed.
+The Front-End part of the app is 90% complete while the back-End is 70% completed

 ## Technologies used
     1. HTML5/CSS3